US drone strike kills man behind Marriott Hotel bombing, Pentagon says

 - He was killed in a US drone strike in Afghanistan

-(CNN)A US airstrike in southeast Afghanistan killed an al Qaeda leader responsible for the suicide attack on the Marriott Hotel in Pakistan, the Pentagon said.
+(CNN)A US airstrike in southeast Afghanistan killed an al Qaeda leader responsible for the deadly attack on the Marriott Hotel in Pakistan, the Pentagon said.

 Qari Yasin was killed in a drone strike in Paktika Province on March 19, the Pentagon said late Saturday.